CapsCode-Website/capscode/src/blogfiles/javascript/numeric-separator-in-javascript/index.md

 ## 3. Conclusion <a name="conclusion"></a>

 Awesome!
-Now you have learnt 1 new feature of JavaScript, I hope you have now a very clear idea regarding underscore between digits in numeric literals.
+Now you have learned 1 new feature of JavaScript, I hope you have now a very clear idea regarding the underscore between digits in numeric literals.

 Thank you for reading this far.
-This is a brief introduction of **Numeric Separator In JavaScript**.
+This is a brief introduction to **Numeric Separator In JavaScript**.

 If you find this article useful, share this article.
 Someone could find it useful too.
-If you find anything technically inaccurate, please feel free to create a [issue](https://github.com/CapsCode-Website/blogfiles/issues).
+If you find anything technically inaccurate, please feel free to create an [issue](https://github.com/CapsCode-Website/blogfiles/issues).

 Hope it's a nice and informative read for you.
 VISIT https://www.capscode.in/blog TO LEARN MORE...